core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Additionally, the same considerations from Section 12.6 of {{RFC8613}} hold for Group OSCORE, about building the AEAD nonce and the secrecy of the Security Context parameters.

 The EdDSA signature algorithm Ed25519 {{RFC8032}} is mandatory to implement.
 For many constrained IoT devices, it is problematic to support more than one signature algorithm or multiple whole cipher suites.
-This means that some deployments using, for instance, ECDSA with NIST P-256 may not support the mandatory signature algorithm.
-However, this is not a problem for local deployments.
+As a consequence some deployments using, for instance, ECDSA with NIST P-256 may not support the mandatory signature algorithm but that should not be an issue for local deployments.

 The derivation of pairwise keys defined in {{key-derivation-pairwise}} is compatible with ECDSA and EdDSA asymmetric keys, but is not compatible with RSA asymmetric keys.
 The security of using the same key pair for Diffie-Hellman and for signing is demonstrated in {{Degabriele}}.